Instrumental Africans: AFC Fellowship

 Africa Finance Corporation Logo

-The aim of this programme is to strengthen the capacity of a cohort of dynamic emerging leaders who, as they progress in their careers, will build bridges between the global North and South and find new ways to address the environmental crisis.
+The AFC Fellowship is both a leadership development programme and a place for dialogue and exchange between leaders of the rising generation across the global South and North.
+The focus is our shared climate challenge and other key global issues.
+It will strengthen the capacity of a cohort of dynamic emerging leaders who, as they progress in their careers, will build bridges between the global North and South and find new ways to address the climate crisis.

 Quote-placeholder